navil-noor/navil-noor/README.md

 I am a web developer with a Bachelor's degree in Telecommunications Engineering and a Master's degree in Big Data and Artificial Intelligence from Spain.

-Currently, I am working as a Full Stack Developer at Officine08 - Passione Motociclistica.
-I build seo-optimized web solutions.
+Currently, I am a Full Stack Consultant by day, an Android Dev by night and an Advanced Programming Student in between.

 ---